How to stay healthy, deal with stress and perform better with this simple breathing technique

 I dive much deeper into ways to tackle mouth breathing in my 30-Day online breathing course, Breathe Right Course.
 I teach options like alternative nasal breathing and mouth taping.

 The humble nose.
 It plays a much bigger role in keeping us calm, happy and healthy than you may think.
 Thanks to the nose, you can practice long, slow exhales to signal to the brain that it is safe to relax the body and mind.

 Over the next few days, pay attention to where you breathe.
 Notice when your body switches to mouth breathing and try to bring it back to nose breathing if you can.
 Remember it’s normal to switch to mouth breathing if you’re exercising or need to increase oxygen intake.
 Just remember to switch back to nasal breathing as soon as you can.
 See if you feel calmer when you are focusing on deep, long breaths from the nose.

 And like anything in life, it all becomes a lot easier when it’s a habit.

 I see bad breathing habits that have turned into serious health issues all time.
 What about you?
 Are you struggling to break a mouth breathing habit?
 Perhaps you’ve realised that mouth breathing is causing damage to your nervous system?

 Why not get in touch on our Facebook page or send me an email at email@example.com

-Emma Ferris is known as a breathing guru and is the creator of The Big Exhale 30 day breathing course.
-She’s also called wellness nut, keynote speaker, entrepreneur and a woman on a mission.
-Drawing on a 12-year career in physiotherapy, as well as expertise in pilates, acupuncture and stress management, Emma Ferris is teaching the world to find their calm and stress less at The Breath Effect.
+Emma Ferris is known as a breathing guru and is the creator of Breathe Right & Reduce Your Stress 30 day course.
+She’s also a wellness nut, keynote speaker, entrepreneur and a woman on a mission.
+Drawing on a 16-year career as a physiotherapist and breathing coach, as well as expertise in pilates, acupuncture and stress management, Emma is teaching the world to find their calm and stress less at The Breath Effect.